A density theorem for Borel-Type Congruence subgroups and arithmetic applications: Introduction

 The main result is: \begin{theorem} For $q=l$ prime and $\sigma\geq 0$ we have

 for an absolute constant $K$ depending only on $n$. \end{theorem}

-This establishes the density hypothesis in the form \eqref{eq:weak} with polynomial dependence on $M$.
+This establishes Sarnak's density hypothesis as stated in \eqref{eq:weak} with polynomial dependence on $M$.
 The latter is important for arithmetic applications.
 An alternative statement in the language of automorphic representation is given in Theorem~\ref{th_dens} below.

-\begin{remark} The restriction to $q=l$ is crucial because we exploit at several places, that $\Gamma_2(q)$ gives rise to a Iwahori subgroup at the place $l$.
-With a little bit of work it is certainly possible to treat squarefree $q$, but the general case would require some new ideas. \end{remark}
+\begin{remark} The restriction to $q$ to a prime is crucial because we exploit at several places, that $\Gamma_2(q)$ gives rise to a Iwahori subgroup at the place corresponding to $q$.
+With a little bit of work it is probably possible to treat squarefree $q$, but the general case would require some new ideas. \end{remark}

 Following the lead of \cite{Bl} and \cite{AB} we use a (pre)-Kuznetsov formula to derive the density estimate.
 This produces two key problems.
 First, one has to give an appropriate lower bound for the spectral side.
 This involves showing that the first Fourier coefficient of sufficiently many $\varpi$ is not to small.
 Second, the geometric side needs to be bounded from above.
 This is usually done by estimating the Kloosterman sums trivially, requiring a good understanding of the ramified Kloosterman sets.
 The novelty in our approach here is that we do not treat these Kloosterman sets individually but on average.
-As a result we only need to understand the associated Kloosertman-set zeta function.
+As a result we only need to understand the associated Kloosterman-set zeta function.
 Borrowing a trick from \cite{DR} translates this in the study of intertwining operators acting on unramified principal series.
 Studying these is still not an easy task in general, but we can exploit the combinatorial structure of the Iwahori Hecke algebra to solve this problem.
 A more detailed sketch of the proof can be found in Section~\ref{sec2} below.